Lacquer Turned White? 4 Effective Methods To Fix It

 Tips:

 • Never use iron to its maximum high heat settings because that can harm the wood and may cause discoloration.
-We only need to focus on lacquer finish.
+We only need to focus on the lacquer finish.
 Not the wood underneath.

 • Plus, always make sure to move the iron on top of the cloth without staying in one place.
 Because the cloth might stick to the iron.